Los Angeles Rams vs. Seattle Seahawks NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 45.5-point total in nine of 13 games (69.2%) this season.
+- Los Angeles has combined with its opponents to score more than 45.5 points in nine of 13 games this season.

-- The two teams combine to average 49.1 points per game, 3.6 more than the over/under in this contest.
+- The combined points per game average of the two teams, 49.1, is 3.6 points above Sunday's over/under.

-- The 42.7 combined points per game that these two squads have allowed this season are 2.8 fewer than the 45.5 over/under in this contest.
+- The 42.7 combined points per game that these two squads have allowed this season are 2.8 fewer than the 45.5 total in this contest.

 Rams stats and trends

-- This season, the Rams have an against the spread record of 3-3 in their six games as a favorite of 4.5 points or more.
+- The Rams have been favored by 4.5 points or more six times this season and are 3-3 ATS in those contests.

-- Los Angeles' games this year have hit the over on seven of 13 set point totals (53.8%).
+- Los Angeles' games this year have gone over the total in seven out of 13 opportunities (53.8%).

-- Los Angeles is 6-4 against the spread and 9-1 overall this season when the team scores more than 20.2 points.
+- When Los Angeles records more than 20.2 points, it is 6-4 against the spread and 9-1 overall.

-- In games that Los Angeles totals more than 394.9 yards, the team is 3-2 against the spread and 4-1 overall.
+- Los Angeles is 3-2 against the spread and 4-1 overall when the team churns out more than 394.9 yards.

-- This year, the Rams have turned the ball over 14 times, one more than the Seahawks' takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Seahawks.